SkillsFundingAgency/dfc-app-discoverskillsandcareers/README.md

 # dfc-app-discoverskillsandcareers

 This project provides questions and records answers.
-It is designed to be used in connjunction with the Composite UI (Shell application), Service Taxonomy and Job Profiles.
+It is designed to be used in conjunction with the Composite UI (Shell application), Service Taxonomy and Job Profiles.

 Details of this app may be found on [github](https://github.com/SkillsFundingAgency/dfc-app-discoverskillsandcareers).